 The response, at length, was that she stared straight ahead or looked upward, and said nothing.
 I upped the ante with a couple of statements that begged a reply but got none.
 Just pass the peanuts, maybe.
 Just now, don’t take too many.

-We did agree that concerning the questions of choices in pregnancy, especially those that are medically problematic, who should die, the baby or the mother, we should let the reaper take whichever category saves the most lives overall, and that would be saving the baby.
+We did agree that concerning the debate on choices in pregnancies, especially those that are medically problematic, who should die, the baby or the mother, we should let the reaper take whichever category ends up sparing the greatest number of lives, and that would mean saving the baby.
 Still, I will criticize those who are blindly pro life, and would say that because of situations like this and certain facets of euthanasia, they can actually be selectively pro death.

 Then I stood up and wrapped around to walk back.
 Another man gently stopped me.
 Our discussion was a little more wide ranging and he was even more centrist.